 Students who take a course in Philosophy or Religious Studies will learn more about the diverse beliefs and value systems held by individuals and societies.
-Students will come to understand why others hold beliefs or values different from their own, and will be encouraged to evaluate their own beliefs and values.
-Students will also become familiar with the methods used by modern scholars to investigate human beliefs and values.
-Finally, students will have numerous opportunities to improve their skills in reading, writing, and critical thinking.
+Students will come to understand why others hold beliefs or values different from their own, and will be encouraged to evaluate their own beliefs and b.
+History: Three credit hours of History